hereticjsorg/heretic/manual/introduction.md

 * Built-in client-side and server-side routing and internationalization support
 * Combining server-side rendering (SSR) and single-page applications (SPA) = isomorphic
 * Using Fastify for higher performance
+* Using MongoDB as a database backend
+* Using Redis as a key-value based storage
+* Optional support for Websockets
 * Select the required components only to reduce the amount of data served

 ## Why Heretic?